What is all the excitement about?

 This breakthrough is the culmination of many years of research and development in neutral-atom technology.
 The key developments that made this possible are:

-• A large number of qubits: we can control hundreds of physical qubits (280 in this experiment).
+• A large number of qubits: the system allows to control hundreds of physical qubits (280 in this experiment).
 Since each logical qubit is made of several physical qubits, the number of physical qubits (and the method by which physical qubits are encoded into logical ones) determines the number of logical qubits.
+See this Nature paper.

 • The ability to shuttle qubits while preserving their computational state.
 Unlike quantum modalities such as superconducting qubits which are static and cannot move, neutral atom qubits can be shuttled without losing their quantum state.
 This ability to move any qubit next to any other qubit enables more efficient error-correction codes (e.g. using fewer physical qubits), and simplified circuits.
-Specifically, we succeeded in moving all the physical qubits that make up a logical qubit in unison.
+Specifically, the team succeeded in moving all the physical qubits that make up a logical qubit in unison.
+See this Nature paper.

 • High-fidelity two-qubit gates: Quantum computations are executed by performing operations (known as gates) on qubits.
 The accuracy of these operations is crucial.
 For effective error correction, two-qubit gates should have at least 99% fidelity, or else error-correction codes cannot correct errors fast enough.
-We've achieved a fidelity of 99.5%.
+In prior Harvard-led work, a fidelity of 99.5% was achieved.
+See this Nature paper.

-• Hardware-efficient control: We utilize direct, parallel control over an entire group of logical qubits.
+• Hardware-efficient control: The system built at Harvard utilizes direct, parallel control over an entire group of logical qubits.
 This ability to move multiple qubits at once significantly reduces the control overhead and complexity of performing logical operations, such that instead of controlling one physical qubit at a time, we directly control each logical qubit as an individual unit.
 The number of control signals is important as we think about scaling to thousands or tens of thousands of qubits.
 In a superconducting architecture, two or three control signals are required for each physical qubit, thus leading to tens of thousands of control signals in large-scale superconducting systems.
 Despite using up to 280 physical qubits, we require fewer than 10 controls for operations.
-As we scale up, the control number will only slightly increase.
+As system size scales up, the control number will only slightly increase.
+See this Nature paper.

-• Zoned architecture: Drawing inspiration from classical computer architecture, which has separate memory and computation units, we introduced a zoned architecture consisting of three different functional zones: storage, entangling, and readout.
+• Zoned architecture: Drawing inspiration from classical computer architecture, which has separate memory and computation units, the team introduced a zoned architecture consisting of three different functional zones: storage, entangling, and readout.
 The storage zone is used for qubit storage, free from gate errors and featuring long coherence times (e.g. the ability of qubits to maintain their state for long periods); the entangling zone is used for high-fidelity parallel entangling gates, operating on the qubits; and the readout zone gives us the capability to measure the quantum state of a subset of qubits without affecting the quantum state of other qubits, which is critical for error correction.
+See this Nature paper.

-• Mid-circuit readout and feedforward: Using the readout zone, we achieved high-fidelity, mid-circuit measurements on select qubits and executed feedforward operations (e.g., use the measurements to correct errors), essential for numerous error-corrected quantum computation schemes.
+• Mid-circuit readout and feedforward: Using the readout zone, the team achieved high-fidelity, mid-circuit measurements on select qubits and executed feedforward operations (e.g., use the measurements to correct errors), essential for numerous error-corrected quantum computation schemes.
+See this Nature paper.

 Could this be done with other modalities?